BOOK A DEMO

 This gives you the means to educate your colleagues on data quality, allowing them to report issues within OvalEdge as they find them.
 These reports should include business value, where the problem exists, what the issue is, and the priority.

-To collect issues, OvalEdge presents the Data Catalog when decision makers are looking at the data, so they can report the problem right there.
+To collect issues, OvalEdge presents the data catalog when decision makers are looking at the data, so they can report the problem right there.
 This facilitates the issue creation process.

 Prioritize